Xli896/Campus-simulation/README.md

 **3\.
 Version 3:**

-` ` Calculate infections in class based on transmission rate & total number of infected students in a class
+Calculate infections in class based on transmission rate & total number of infected students in a class

 Calculate infections on weekends through sampling students get contacted with each student

+**4\.
+Version 4:**

+Calculate infections in class based on in-class transmission rate & total number of infected students in a class

+Calculate infections outside of the class but on campus based on outside-of-class transmission rate & total number of infected students in school

+Calculate infections off campus based on off-campus transmission rate & total number of infections in Fulton county

+Calculate infections on weekends through sampling students get contacted with each student per day

+**5\.
+Version 5:**

+Modify based on version 4 to adapt to the new hybrid strategies.

+**6\.
+Version 6:**

+Modify based on version 5 to add interventions including wearing masks, testing (3% of all students per day), and quarantine.

+**7\.
+Version 7:**

+Modify based on version 5 to add interventions including wearing masks, testing (300 students per day), quarantine, and contact tracing.